Article Overview: List of the Pros & Cons of Living in Tampa by a Local (Tony M.)

 Tampa is a Cultural Melting Pot

-Something I didn’t realize before moving to Tampa was that the city is considered one of the most diverse in the country.
+Something I didn’t realize before moving to Tampa was that the city is considered one of the most varied in the country.

 Did you know that almost 20% of Tampa’s population is born outside the United States?
 This melting pot of cultures brings a rich diversity that is evident in every aspect of city life, from the food to the festivals.